jareff-g/ALT-Scann8/README.md

 # ALT-Scann8-Controller

-This is the application handlign the Arduino board in the T-Scann 8 film scanner.
+This is the application handling the Arduino board in the T-Scann 8 film scanner.
 It is a fork of 'Arduino to card Controll T-Scann 8 v1.61' by Torulf.

 The original intention of this version was to add a specific feature to the existing software, but finally some other changes were done, including code refactoring and an extended feature set.